keremdiren1/markdownlar/README.md

     },
 ```

-This code block creates a full page with a black background, centered white content, and a retro font.
+This code block creates a full page with
+  - a black background
+  - centered white content
+  - a retro font.

 ``` javasctipt
     // Title